-David Samour enjoys a career as a conductor, performer, and music educator.
-He holds a Bachelor of Music Degree in clarinet performance and music education from New England Conservatory, where he studied with William Wrzesien and a Master’s Degree from Boston University.
+David Samour was director of the Junior Massachusetts Youth Wind Ensemble at NEC's Preparatory School from 1985 through his retirement in 2016.
+Samour enjoys a career as a conductor, performer, and music educator.
+He holds a Bachelor of Music Degree in clarinet performance and music education from New England Conservatory, where he studied with William Wrzesien, and a Master’s Degree from Boston University.
 Other clarinet teachers include Himie Voxman and Jacques Lancelot.
 He is also the recipient of an artist’s certificate from the Academie International d’Ete in France.

-Mr. Samour is in his 28th year as Music Director of Jr. MYWE.
-He has conducted the MYWE ensembles in performances in France, Italy, England, Scotland, Wales, Ireland, Canada, Holland, the former Soviet Union, China, and Japan.
+As Music Director of Jr. MYWE from 1985 through 2016, Samour conducted the MYWE ensembles in performances in France, Italy, England, Scotland, Wales, Ireland, Canada, Holland, the former Soviet Union, China, and Japan.
 David Samour directed Jr. MYWE in their Symphony Hall debut in 1987, and in the spring of 1994 led the ensemble on its first overseas tour to Ireland.

 B.M. in Music Education and Clarinet, NEC; M.M., Boston University; Certificat (Academie Internationale D’Eté, Nice, France); clarinet studies with Harold Wright, William Wrzesien, Himie Voxman, Jacques Lancelot; member, Boston Philharmonic; silver medalist, International Music Festival, Montreal; instrumental music specialist, Lexington Public Schools; conductor, numerous state music festivals; performances with the MYWE’s in Russia, China, Japan, across Europe, and Canada.

 Expand to view more